Picture of electric vehicle on a long drive

 Tesla Model S Long Range

-The Lucid Air takes it a step further with a range of up to 520 miles.
-This groundbreaking range is a testament to the advancements in battery technology and efficiency.
-With the Lucid Air, you can drive from Los Angeles to San Francisco and back without needing to recharge.
+The Lucid Air goes further still, with a range of up to 520 miles, making it the longest range EV available today.
+That figure reflects how far battery technology and efficiency have come.
+With the Lucid Air, you can drive the roughly 380 miles from Los Angeles to San Francisco on a single charge and still arrive with a comfortable buffer.

 Ford Mustang Mach-E